Ground proximity warning system: Effects and statistics

 Prior to the development of GPWS, large passenger aircraft were involved in 3.5 fatal CFIT accidents per year, falling to 2 per year in the mid-1970s.
 A 2006 report stated that from 1974, when the U.S. FAA made it a requirement for large aircraft to carry such equipment, until the time of the report, there had not been a single passenger fatality in a CFIT crash by a large jet in U.S. airspace.

 After 1974, there were still some CFIT accidents that GPWS was unable to help prevent, due to the "blind spot" of those early GPWS systems.
 More advanced systems were developed.

-Older TAWS, or deactivation of the EGPWS, or ignoring its warnings when an airport is not in its database, or even the entire EGPWS altogether still leave aircraft vulnerable to possible CFIT incidents.
+Older TAWS, or deactivation of the EGPWS, or ignoring its warnings when an airport is not in its database, still leave aircraft vulnerable to possible CFIT incidents.
 In April 2010, a Polish Air Force Tupolev Tu-154M aircraft crashed near Smolensk, Russia, in a possible CFIT accident killing all passengers and crew, including the President of Poland Lech Kaczyński.
 The aircraft was equipped with TAWS made by Universal Avionics Systems of Tucson.
 According to the Russian Interstate Aviation Committee, the TAWS was turned on.
-However, the airport where the aircraft was going to land (Smolensk (XUBS)) is not in the TAWS database.
+However, the airport where the aircraft was going to land (Smolensk (XUBS)) was not in the TAWS database.
 In January 2008 a Polish Air Force Casa C-295M crashed in a CFIT accident near Mirosławiec, Poland, despite being equipped with EGPWS; the EGPWS warning sounds had been disabled, and the pilot-in-command was not properly trained with EGPWS.